gterren/girasol_machine/README.md

 This repository contains the dependecies requiered for running the Girasol Machine: visible image fusion software, sun position in the sky software and lepton camera drivers.

+The reset is performed using: https://www.yepkit.com/products/ykush To run the reset will requiered to commit and build the software when this device is used.